Gerald Lathbury: Postwar

 Lathbury remained with the 1st Para Brigade, which did not see any further action during the war, and in July 1945 returned to his old 3rd Para Brigade as its commander.
 The brigade formed part of the 6th Airborne Division, then under Major General Eric Bols, and was sent with the rest of the division to Palestine towards the end of the year, at the height of the Palestine Emergency (see 6th Airborne Division in Palestine).

 Returning to England, he attended the Imperial Defence College as a student in 1948.
 He was appointed GOC of the 16th Airborne Division in 1948 and then Commandant of the Staff College, Camberley in 1951.
 He went on to be Commander-in-chief (C-in-C) of East Africa Command in 1955 and, returning to England, Director General of Military Training at the War Office in 1957.
+As C-in-C East Africa he played a vital role in defeating the Mau-Mau terrorists.
 He became General Officer Commanding-in-Chief (GOC-in-C) of Eastern Command in 1960 and Quartermaster-General to the Forces the following year.
 Finally he was appointed Governor of Gibraltar in 1964; he retired in 1969.
 He was described as radiating "a serene imperturbability" by Joshua Hassan, who was a Chief Minister of Gibraltar.
 Lathbury's composure was invaluable at the time as the politics meant there was doubts over the status of Gibraltar, with questions being asked at the United Nations.
 This made the locals nervous, especially as there was a de facto freeze on take home pay in Gibraltar.

 He was also an Aide-de-camp general to the Queen from 1962 to 1965 as well as Colonel Commandant of both the 1st Green Jackets (43rd and 52nd) and the Parachute Regiment from 1961 to 1965.
 In 1965 he participated in the third of the series of Harold Hall Australian ornithological collecting expeditions.